ultraq/gradle-support/README.md

    Pass any compilation options to the `compileGroovy` task.

  - `configureSource`
    Start configuration of source code -related things.

     - `withSourceDirectory(Object path)`
       Set a combined source & resources directory to use.
 This is for those who prefer co-locating source code and assets.

     - `withDependencies(Closure closure)`
       Configure the dependencies for the project.

     - `expandExtensionModuleVersion(String propertyName = 'moduleVersion', String value = project.version)`
       Expands the given property reference in the Groovy extension module manifest file to the given value.

+    - `expand(String filePattern, Map<String, String> replacements)`
+      Expand any of the keys in `replacements` to their mapped values, for any file matched by `filePattern`.

  - `configureTesting`
    Start configuration of test-related things.

     - `withTestDirectory(Object path)`
       Set the directory in which test code and assets will reside.

     - `withTestDependencies(Closure closure)`
      Configure the testing dependencies for the project.

     - `useJUnitJupiter`
       Configure all test suites to use JUnit Jupiter.

     - `useJacoco`
       Adds the `jacoco` plugin, making the added `jacocoTestReport` task run after and depend on the `test` task.
 XML reports are also enabled so coverage data can be uploaded to services like [codecov](https://codecov.io/).

 #### `createMavenPublication`